 With the Silhouette you can cut a wide variety of products: paper and card stock, heat transfer material, adhesive vinyl, craft foam, vellum, and more.
 And the projects that come with that are endless.

-In addition to the obvious paper crafts, you can also cut vinyl to create custom t-shirts, water bottles, mugs, and anything else you can stick vinyl too.
+In addition to the obvious paper crafts, if you find screenprinting overwhelming you can create custom t-shirts with vinyl , water bottles, mugs, and anything else you can stick vinyl too.
 If you have your own small business (like an Etsy store) you could use the machine to create tags, boxes, gift card holders, and other little knick knacks that will add a great, personal touch.
-And if you don’t, the Silhouette is actually a great way to create crafts you can sell online.
-(And don’t forget to list your handmade crafts on Amazon.)
+And if you don’t, the Silhouette is actually a great way to create crafts you can sell online .
+(And don’t forget to list your handmade crafts on Amazon .)

 You can also use the Silhouette to create temporary tattoos or stencils, and with a special starter kit you can create a design to etch on glass: